5 Best Places to See and Photograph Wildlife in Glacier Park

 1. Know Optimal Time to See and Photograph Wildlife in Glacier

-The best time to see and photograph the wildlife in Glacier National Park are early mornings and evenings.
+The best times to see and photograph wildlife in Glacier National Park are early mornings and evenings.
 The sun is low enough during these times to allow the animals to leave their hideouts.
-And since the majority of hikers traverse the popular trails during the day, the wildlife feels less frightened and disturbed early in the morning or late in the evening.
+And since the majority of hikers traverse the popular trails during the day, wildlife feels less frightened and disturbed early in the morning or late in the evening.

 3. Bring Binoculars

-The wildlife often roams near you.
+Wildlife often roams nearby.
 Your eye, however, may not be capable of detecting the animals camouflaged with mud or leaves in their natural habitats.
-So use the binoculars to see that mountain goat sitting on the cliff above the trail or a marmot digging out something from the ground.
+So use binoculars to see that mountain goat sitting on a cliff above the trail or a marmot digging out something from the ground.

 4. Keep a Safe Distance

-Enjoy the Glacier’s wildlife at a safe distance.
+Enjoy Glacier’s wildlife at a safe distance.
 For bears and wolves, it’s 100 yards.
 When photographing and observing any other animals, make sure to stay at least 25 yards away from them.
-Furthermore, steer clear of animals’ migratory paths when in Glacier National Park and move away safely if the wildlife approaches you.
+Furthermore, steer clear of animals’ migratory paths when in Glacier National Park and move away safely if a wild creature tries to approach you.

 5. Use Telephoto Lens

-Instead of risking your life and approaching the animals, use a telephoto lens for close-up photography of Glacier’s wildlife.
+Instead of risking your life and approaching the wild animals, use a telephoto lens for a close-up image of Glacier’s wildlife.

 6. Don’t Feed or Pose a Risk to Wild Animals